theGusPassos/theguspassos.github.io/README.md

 ## Development

 Make sure to checkout to the **dev branch**.
 The master branch is used for build files that are served as a github page.

-After making changes to the code you can publish it to github with `npm run deploy`
+After making changes to the code you can publish it to github with `npm run deploy`.

 ### Requirements